industrial-edge/iih-semantics-getting-started/README.md

 ![Overview](docs/graphics/overview.png)

 ### General Task
 The main goal of the task is to read some relevant data from the PLC and have it accessible to other applications with a standardized model of information using OPC UA Companion Specifications.
-IIH maps data from PLC to those models and makes data accessible via an OPC UA Server.
+IIH maps data from the PLC to those models and makes data accessible via an OPC UA Server.
-To read data from PLC two options are demonstrated:
+To read data from the PLC two options are demonstrated:
 1. OPC UA Connector (Databus)
 2. SIMATIC S7+ Connector (Connectivity Suite)